 Presentations and Activities

-- Biomarkers from the Bacterial Microbiome in ME/CFS.
-InvestinME Conference.
-June 2016.
+- Metabolomics and ME/CFS.
+InvestinME Colloquium.
+June 2017.
 InvestinME.
 London, England.

 - A complex RNA editing apparatus repairs organelle transcripts.
 10th International Conference for Plant Mitochondrial Biology.
 May 2017.
 Zhejiang University.
 Hangzhou, China.